I hope more war heroes can be identified and given proper burials, says relative

 “We didn’t know where he died, we didn’t know when he died, we didn’t know what age he was.
 So it’s really when you start to look at your family tree, that these things start to come up.
 And that’s when the story started to come alive.”

-Ms Williamson, of County Armagh, praised the work of the MoD’s Joint Casualty and Compassionate Centre, who identified his remains thanks to a nearby spoon and a sample of her DNA.
+Ms Williamson, of County Armagh, praised the work of the MoD’s Joint Casualty and Compassionate Centre, which identified his remains thanks to a spoon found nearby and a sample of her DNA.

-“It brings lest we forget right into people’s faces, and that over 100 years ago these men are not forgotten about and they’re given the respect and the military burial that they deserve and brings home that these people can never be forgotten.
+She added: “It brings ‘Lest we forget’ right into people’s faces, and that over a 100 years ago these men are not forgotten about and they’re given the respect and the military burial that they deserve.
+It brings home that these people can never be forgotten.

 Pte Johnston’s remains were discovered on January 1 2018, during a routine survey of the site in Lens for leftover shells and bombs when a new hospital was being built.